TedCha/leonards-trip-problem/README.md

 Each path is delimited by an arrow: `->`

-Return "Possible" if Leonard can visit each city only once and return home.
+Return `Possible` if Leonard can visit each city only once and return home.

-Return "Not Possible" if Leonard can not visit each city only once and return home.
+Return `Not Possible` if Leonard can not visit each city only once and return home.

 ## Sample Input/Ouput